buddhaman/tim_engine/readme.txt

 - Save brain results.
 - Show brain constantly.
 In juicy way.
 Springs.

+TODO:
+- Bushes
+- Draw ground with rounded corners.
+- Parallax layers.
+- Mountains in background.
+- Clouds in parallax layers.

+- Store parent bodypart in fake world screen.
+- Measure relative angle and express as ratio of joint limits.
+Use this as sensor.
+- Use target relative angle as actuator.

+- Mesh2D with color in 4 bytes.

 DONE:

+- Add grass on top of ground.
+- New color scheme.
+- Gradient background.
+- Make devlog of progress so far and short roadmap.
 - Write juicy button.
 - Use rendergroups in personal ui library.
 - Write basic button.